Best Travel Blog 2024

 At the end of your trip, you will remember the experiences that make the whole thing special, and not what you had in your suitcase.

 If you liked this post and found these packing tips useful I would encourage you to sign up for my newsletter.
 There I share some more valuable travel tips, a travel budget calendar, and an exclusive packing list.
+Also, consider checking out my Weekend Trip Packing List for more inspiration.

 As usual, feel free to comment or add insights down below.